-Throughout the first Spring term there will be plenty of events taking place to help Year 9 make their option choices.
-Firstly, the student leadership team will speak about their experiences in certain subjects during form on the week beginning 8th January.
-Secondly, on the 18th January, Year 9 Parents Evening will provide a terrific chance to ask classroom teachers about the GCSE courses.
-The following week, all Heads of Department will present in assembly to the Year 9 students about their GCSE subjects in as much detail as possible.
-On the 30th of January, Moorside Choices Evening will take place where parents can learn more about the Options Booklet that outlines all GCSE options that can be studied at KS4.
-Finally, Heads of Department will record and distribute videos to parents/carers, this is to explain in further detail about the courses they offer, what to expect and if you would be suited to carry the subject into GCSE/KS4 level.
+Throughout the first Spring half term there will be plenty of events taking place to help Year 9 make their option choices.
+Firstly, the Student Leadership Team will speak about their experiences in certain subjects during form on the 6th and 7th of February.
+Secondly, on the 27th February, Year 9 Parents Evening will provide a terrific chance to ask classroom teachers about the GCSE courses.
+On the week beginning 20th January, all Heads of Department will present in assembly to the Year 9 students about their GCSE subjects in as much detail as possible.
+On the 16th January, Moorside Choices Evening will take place where parents can learn more about the Options Booklet that outlines all GCSE options that can be studied at KS4.